-- 3.1.1.3 Term of office.
-The term of office shall be for three (3) years; provided, however, that of the five (5) members first appointed to the Planning and Zoning Board at the effective date of these land development regulations one (1) shall be appointed for one (1) year, two (2) shall be appointed for two (2) years, and two (2) shall be appointed for three (3) years, and that all appointments thereafter shall be for three (3) years. - 3.1.1.4 Removal for cause.
-Members of the Planning and Zoning Board may be removed for cause by the City Council after filing of written charges, a public hearing, and a majority vote of the City Council. - 3.1.1.5 Removal for absenteeism.
-The term of office of any member, of the Planning and Zoning Board who is absent from three (3) consecutive, regularly scheduled meetings of the Planning and Zoning Board, shall be declared vacant by the City Council. - 3.1.1.6 Appointments to fill vacancies.
-Vacancies in Planning and Zoning Board membership shall be filled by appointment by the City Council for the unexpired term of the member affected.
-It shall be the duty of the Chairman of the Planning and Zoning Board to notify the City Council within ten (10) days after any vacancy shall occur among members of the Planning and Zoning Board.
+- 3.1.1.4 Removal for cause.
+If the Board of County Commissioners elects to appoint a Planning and Zoning Board comprised of membership other than the members of the Board of County Commissioners, such members of the Planning and Zoning Board may be removed for cause by the Board of County Commissioners after filing of written charges, a public hearing, and a majority vote of the Board of County Commissioners. - 3.1.1.5 Removal for absenteeism.
+If the Board of county Commissioners elects to appoint a Planning and Zoning Board comprised of membership other than the Board of County Commissioners, the term of office of any such member of the Planning and Zoning Board who is absent from three (3) consecutive, regularly scheduled meetings of the Planning and Zoning Board may be declared vacant by the Board of County Commissioners. - 3.1.1.6 Appointments to fill vacancies.
+Vacancies in Planning and Zoning Board membership shall be filled by appointment by the Board of County Commissioners for the unexpired term of the member affected.
+It shall be the duty of the Chairman of the Planning and Zoning Board to notify the Board of County Commissioners within ten (10) days after a vacancy occurs among members of the Planning and Zoning Board.

-3.1.2 Planning and Zoning Board Procedures
+3.1.2 Planning and Zoning Board: Procedure